Art Map

 At The Carly Estate, every room has a story—and much of it is told through art.
 Our collection brings together the work of celebrated Northwest artists, intimate photographic moments, and rescued pieces from the remarkable personal archive of Portland collector Leo Michelson, whose eye for emerging talent shaped an entire era of the region’s art scene.

-Above the central fireplace hangs a striking woodcut by Austrian-born, Portland-based artist Barbara Kuebel.
+Above the central fireplace hangs a striking woodcut by Austrian-born artist Barbara Kuebel.
 Known for her expressive, large-scale figurative works, Kuebel blends bold color, emotional gesture, and a certain theatrical energy.
 Two Women in Green grounds the heart of the house—warm, textural, and full of character.

 Photographer Jessica Uhler captures small, arresting moments that feel both cinematic and intimate.
 Her photograph Fallen—a close view of blossoms scattered across the hood of a Porsche—hangs above the blush-pink sofa in the bar area.
-It’s playful, romantic, and a little mysterious, perfectly suited to the mood of the space.
+It’s playful, romantic, a little mysterious, and perfectly suited.

 Exploring the Collection